bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 Materials prepared for [ETHSydney August - Get started with developing in Ethereum](https://lu.ma/42iq2h0p), Tuesday Aug 13 2024.

+If you like this, please share this link.

 ##### Aim
 * Deploy your own ERC-20 token contract - [contracts/ERC20Token.sol](contracts/ERC20Token.sol)
 * Interact with your own ERC-20 token contract